Serial Number: N/A

 Of the 141 Mikado-type steam locomotives built for the Nickel Plate Road, no. 624 is one of three that survive.
 The 624 is considered a close relative to the society’s own no. 765, which has become synonymous with the City of Fort Wayne since its restoration.
 In recognition of no. 624’s connection to Northwest Indiana, the locomotive will be named the “City of Hammond.”

-Our crews will be evaluating the 624 for either a cosmetic restoration or a complete overhaul to operation.
-The 624 will be stored off-site at a private facility with rail access until preservation activities are complete.
+Our crews have evaluated the 624 for restoration and have found it a suitable candidate for a complete overhaul to operation, though no timeline for one has been established.
+The 624 is stored off-site at a private facility with rail access.

 Serial Number: N/A